syncfusion-content/javascript-docs/js/TreeView/Tree-Node.md

 ## Editing

 You can directly edit the tree node’s text in-place by double-click on the tree node or select the tree node and press F2 key.
 The editing works only if the [allowEditing](https://help.syncfusion.com/api/js/ejtreeview#members:allowediting) property is true in TreeView control.
 When editing is completed by focus out or “enter” key press, the modified node’s text is saved automatically.
 The [nodeEdit](https://help.syncfusion.com/api/js/ejtreeview#events:nodeedit) event will be triggered whenever edited the TreeView node.
-Also [beforeEdit](https://help.syncfusion.com/api/js/ejtreeview#events:beforeedit) event will be triggered when the TreeView node is selected.
+Also [beforeEdit](https://help.syncfusion.com/api/js/ejtreeview#events:beforeedit) event will be triggered before the TreeView node change into editing mode.

 {% highlight js %}